sai-bi/Rdto/devJour.md

 by checking the changes of selected text, thus determining whether to hide the buttons or not.

-4. Mark something as important, what is the process?
+4. How to limit the content user can select and comment?
-4.
+The solution is that we have to limit the number of block elements in the selected text.